 1. Which is the best product feed management software?

-1. How do I migrate/move from one software to another?
+1. How do I migrate from one software to another?

-If you’re thinking of switching to a GoDataFeed competitor like AdNabu, it’s important to first disconnect your previous platform from your Google Merchant Center account to avoid product duplication.
-After that, you can import your data into AdNabu and link it to your Google Merchant Center.
-If you encounter any issues or have questions, our customer support team is available to assist you.
+If you’re switching to AdNabu, first disconnect your old platform from Google Merchant Center to prevent product duplication.
+Afterward, import your data into AdNabu and link it to your Google Merchant Center account.
+For any issues or questions, AdNabu’s support team is available to help.

 1. Does GoDataFeed provide Shopify-centric features?